Refuge Roads (RR)

 Amends 23 U.S.C.
 Section 204(k) so that:

-- Interpretive signage is now an eligible item for this program,
+- Interpretive signage was an eligible item for this program,

-- So that funds made available under the refuge roads program can now be used as the non-federal match for any project funded under Title 23 or chapter 53 of Title 49, so long as that project provides access to or within a wildlife refuge, and
+- So that funds made available under the refuge roads program could be used as the non-federal match for any project funded under Title 23 or chapter 53 of Title 49, so long as that project provides access to or within a wildlife refuge, and

-- Recreational trails are eligible under this program, but limit the total amount spent on trails at 5%.
+- Recreational trails were eligible under this program, but limit the total amount spent on trails at 5%.
 The total Recreational trails program is capped at 5%.

 Period of Availability:

 The RRP provides a means to pay the cost of maintenance and improvement of public roads.
-New road construction is not permitted except for spot traffic safety improvement work.
+New road construction was not permitted except for spot traffic safety improvement work.

-Projects are selected by the FWS and approved by the FLH.
+Projects were selected by the FWS and approved by the FLH.
 No legislative formula was established for allocating funds.
-The formula for distributing the RRP funding between the FWS Regions is based on the following attributes:
+The formula for distributing the RRP funding between the FWS Regions was based on the following attributes: